-GUIDELINES ADDENDUM FOR 2018.09 RELEASE
+GUIDELINES ADDENDUM FOR 2019.12 RELEASE

-This addendum provides a high-level description of the testing scope and pass/fail criteria used in the OPNFV Verified Program (OVP) for the 2018.09 release.
-This information is intended as an overview for OVP testers and for the Dovetail Project to help guide test-tool and test-case development for the OVP 2018.09 release.
-The Dovetail project is responsible for documenting test-case specifications as well as implementing the OVP tool-chain through collaboration with the OPNFV testing community.
+This addendum provides a high-level description of the testing scope and pass/fail criteria used in the OPNFV Verification Program (OVP) for the 2019.12 release.
+This information is intended as an overview for OVP testers and for the Dovetail Project to help guide test-tool and test-case development for the OVP 2019.12 release.
+The Dovetail project is responsible for documenting test-case specifications as well as implementing the OVP tool-chain through collaboration with the OPNFV and ONAP testing communities.
 OVP testing focuses on establishing the ability of the System Under Test (SUT) to perform NFVI and VIM operations and support Service Provider oriented features that ensure manageable, resilient and secure networks.

-2.2 Meaning of Compliance
+5.2 Meaning of Compliance

-OPNFV Compliance indicates adherence of an NFV platform to behaviors defined through specific platform capabilities, allowing to prepare, instantiate, operate and remove VNFs running on the NFVI.
-OVP 2018.09 compliance evaluates the ability of a platform to support Service Provider network capabilities and workloads that are supported in the OPNFV platform as of this release.
-Compliance test cases are designated as compulsory or optional based on the maturity of OPNFV capabilities as well as industry expectations.
+OPNFV Compliance indicates adherence of an NFV platform and VNF to behaviors defined through specific platform capabilities, allowing to prepare, instantiate, operate and remove VNFs running on the NFVI.
+OVP 2019.12 compliance evaluates the ability of a platform to support Service Provider network capabilities and workloads that are supported in the OPNFV and ONAP platforms as of this release.
+Test cases are designated as compulsory or optional based on the maturity of capabilities as well as industry expectations.
 Compulsory test cases may for example include NFVI management capabilities whereas tests for certain high-availability features may be deemed as optional.